theblock-dev/theblock-dev/README.md

 - 👋 Hi, I’m @theblock-dev - SAP Technical Architect with 18+ years of development experience in SAP.
-Currently exploring & learning more about Defi/dApp Development
+Currently exploring & learning more about DeFi/dApp Development
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning => { Solidity, react, developing dApps on Ethereum Blockchain, Defi }
+- 🌱 I’m currently learning => { Solidity, react, developing dApps & DeFi Apps on Ethereum Blockchain}
 - 💞️ I’m looking to collaborate on ... { Defi and Blockchain Projects}
-- 📫 How to reach me ... mailsandip@gmail.com
+- 📫 How to reach me ... {mailsandip@gmail.com}

 <!---
 theblock-dev/theblock-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.